basho/basho_docs/content/riak/kv/2.1.3/learn/concepts/crdts.md

 conflicts by applying Data Type-specific rules.
-In general, Riak does this by remembering the **history** of a value and broadcasting that history along with the current value in the form of a [[context object|Using Data Types#Data-Types-and-Context]] that is similar to a [[vector clock|Vector Clocks]] or [[dotted version vector|Dotted Version Vectors]].
+In general, Riak does this by remembering the **history** of a value and broadcasting that history along with the current value in the form of a [[context object](/riak/kv/2.1.3/developing/data-types/#Data-Types-and-Context]] that is similar to a [[vector clock|Vector Clocks]] or [[dotted version vector|Dotted Version Vectors]].
 Riak uses the history of each Data Type to make deterministic judgments about which value should be deemed correct.